TeamPuzel/SonicEngine/README.md

 Do note that the game objects are in the object directory, not src as they are compiled as libraries and loaded by the engine proper at runtime as needed.

+It is important to note that this depends on RTTI making sense between shared libraries.
+This is the case on Windows or with Apple Clang but it does not work for example with upstream Clang on macOS.
+C++ is a very sad language indeed.
+I don't care and I won't be using C++ in the future, because it's terrible.

 ```
 Game -> Scene
           |-> Stage -> [(dynlib) Object -> [Trait]]